My current low commission realtor picks (October 2025)

 While this may seem like a significant expense, traditional agents often provide a high level of personalized service and may have more experience and local knowledge.
 They can offer in-depth market analysis, extensive marketing efforts, and dedicated support throughout the selling process.

 If you value a hands-on approach and expert guidance, a traditional real estate agent might be worth the higher commission fee.
-Just remember that some low commission realtors, like Clever Real Estate, can provide you with these same benefits at a lower rate.
+Remember that some low commission realtors, like Clever Real Estate, can provide these same benefits at a lower rate.

 Selling without a realtor